Sciatica refers to a persistent pain felt along the sciatic nerve,

 Although sciatica is a relatively common form of low-back and leg pain, the true meaning of the term is often misunderstood.
 Sciatica is actually a set of symptoms—not a diagnosis for what is irritating the nerve root and causing the pain.

-Sciatica occurs most frequently in people between the ages of 30 and 50 years old.
+Sciatica occurs most frequently in people between the ages of 30 and 50 years old and those with a highly active or highly sedentary lifestyle.
 Most often, it tends to develop as a result of general wear and tear on the structures of the lower spine, as opposed to a result of injury.

 What are the symptoms of sciatica?